 Anxiety becomes a disorder when it begins to impair normal functioning.
 You don’t necessarily need to be having panic attacks or other classic symptoms of an anxiety disorder to have one.
 In fact, a lot of anxiety disorders can look like being a high-achiever or over-productive from the outside.

 If you have several of these symptoms you may benefit from mental health treatment.
-It’s a good idea to speak with a doctor and see if you can get evaluated for the anxiety.
+It’s a good idea to speak with a doctor and see if you can get evaluated.

 Why Do I Have Anxiety Every Day?

 It’s hard to say exactly the reasons anyone has anxiety every day.
-There are a lot of potential causes of anxiety every day.
-However, the root cause is almost always spending too much time focused on the future and not enough time living in the present.
+There are a lot of potential causes.
+The main reason is usually spending too much time thinking about the future and not enough time enjoying the present.

-That said, regardless of the causes of anxiety most people can benefit from a lot of the same techniques and tools to reduce anxiety.
+Regardless of the reasons, many people can benefit from using similar techniques and tools to lessen anxiety.

 How Can I Reduce Anxiety?

-There are literally dozens of possible techniques and coping mechanisms that can be used to reduce anxiety and reduce the severity of your anxiety.
+There are many ways to reduce anxiety and its severity, such as using various techniques and coping mechanisms.
 But here are a few of the most common or most effective options you can use in your life.

 Avoiding Caffeine

 The problem is that caffeine can also increase anxiety.
-If you’ve ever gotten a jittery feeling after drinking too much coffee, that can feel similar to how caffeine can increase anxiety.
+Drinking too much coffee can make you feel jittery.

-Some people need to cut out caffeine entirely, while other people can get away with reducing the level of caffeine they drink and limiting when they drink caffeinated drinks and how quickly they drink them.
+Some people need to cut out caffeine entirely, while other people can get away with reducing the level of caffeine they drink, limiting when they drink caffeinated drinks, and how quickly they drink them.

 Avoiding Alcohol